ShellyCoder/codingLncRNA/README.md

-# codingLncRNA: A Comprehensive Package for LncRNA Data Management
+# codingLncRNA: A Comprehensive Package for coding-peptide LncRNA Data Management

-`codingLncRNA` is a utility package available both in R and Python, designed to facilitate easy management and retrieval of long non-coding RNA (lncRNA) data which code peptides, including RNA sequences, peptide sequences, and ORF sequences.
+`codingLncRNA` is a utility package available both in R and Python, designed to facilitate easy management and retrieval of lncRNAs which code peptides, including RNA sequences, peptide sequences, and ORF sequences.

 - [R Package Usage](#r-package-usage)
 - [Python Package Usage](#python-package-usage)